 HOW TO GET TO NEUSCHWANSTEIN CASTLE FROM HOHENSCHWANGAU

 One you have your tickets in hand, there are 3 options for getting up to Neuschwanstein Castle: walking, riding a horse drawn carriage, or taking the shuttle.

 It’s about a 40 min, 1 mile (1.5 km) walk up a semi-steep hill to the castle.
 Unless you are prepared to get a workout in, I wouldn’t recommend walking for casual visitors.

 The shuttle is the most popular option.
 There are no set times and they leave when they’re full.
-There are a tons of busses, so you will not wait long if you miss one.
+There are a tons of busses, so you will not have to wait long if you miss one.

 It’s important to note that the shuttle does not take you directly to the castle entrance.
 It drops you off .4 miles (600 meters) from the castle, at the Marienbrücke lookout point.
 From here, its about a 10-15 min walk to the castle.
 The walk from the shuttle to the castle is mostly downhill, but on the walk back is slightly uphill.
-It’s not hard if you are in moderate shape but for those with impaired mobility, you will probably have a difficult time.
+It’s not hard if you are in moderate shape but for those with impaired mobility, you might have a difficult time.

 Adults: uphill 1.80 euros / downhill trip 1 euro / return trip 2.60 euros

 Children: uphill 1.00 euros / downhill trip .50 euro / return trip 1.50 euros

 HORSE DRAWN CARRIAGE